 Stages of EHR Development

 At this stage, business analysts finalize the project concept and provide product backlog, functional specification, and a roadmap with a rough EHR implementation cost breakdown.

-3. Coding.
 Depending on the chosen tech stack, a software provider assembles a team of software developers, a QA engineer, and a product manager.
 In most cases, at the development stage, EHR software requires the joint work of iOS, Android, front-end, and back-end developers.

 The team releases the software and helps to implement it if necessary.
 Many software providers also provide software maintenance services for newly launched and existing products.

 If you seek a tech partner to start an EHR project or need help with already deployed healthcare solutions, Empeek is here to assist you.
 Our company focuses solely on software development for healthcare and has completed dozens of projects for healthcare leaders and startups worldwide.